Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Selecting Policies in the Presence of Trade-Offs

 \subsection{Motivating Example}

 Consider the problem of allocating rideshare assistance to individuals who are required to attend mandatory court dates.
 The consequences of missing a court date can be severe.
-Often, after an individual misses a court appearance, judges will issue a ``bench warrant", which can lead to the individual's arrest and even weeks or months of jail time.
-Despite these extreme consequences, some individuals struggle to attend court because of significant transportation barriers.
-Government agencies---including public defender offices---may therefore aim to improve appearance rates by offering transportation assistance to and from court for a subset of these individuals with the greatest transportation needs.\footnote{As we discuss in Section~\ref{sec:discussion}, there are many alternative policy solutions to this issue, including discouraging judicial use of incarceration after an individual misses court.} This type of intervention has promise for improving appearance rates by alleviating transportation burdens many clients face, as has been demonstrated in medical settings~\citep{chaiyachati2018rideshare,vais2020rides,rand2021,saxon2019health,lyft2020}.
+Often, after an individual misses a court appearance, judges will issue a ``bench warrant", which can lead to the individual's arrest at their next contact with law enforcement, and possibly weeks or months of jail time~\citep{fishbane2020behavioral,chohlas2023automated}.
+Despite these consequences, some individuals struggle to attend court because of significant transportation barriers~\citep{mahoney2001pretrial,brough2022transportation,allen2022fta}.
+Government agencies---including public defender offices---may therefore aim to improve appearance rates by offering transportation assistance to and from court for a subset of these individuals with the greatest transportation needs.
+This type of intervention has promise for improving appearance rates by alleviating transportation burdens many clients face, as has been demonstrated in medical settings~\citep{chaiyachati2018rideshare,vais2020rides,rand2021,lyft2020}.
+As we discuss in Section~\ref{sec:discussion}, it is important to note that there are many alternative policy approaches to this issue, including discouraging judicial use of incarceration after an individual misses court.

-A natural algorithmic approach to allocate rides is to prioritize those with the largest estimated treatment effect per dollar.
+A natural algorithmic approach for allocating rides is to prioritize those with the largest estimated treatment effect per dollar.
 In particular, suppose we have access to a rich set of covariates, $X_i$, for each individual $i$, such as their age, alleged offense, and history of appearance.
-Based on these covariates, we could then estimate appearance rates for each individual in the absence of assistance, $\hat{Y}_i(0)$, and appearance rates if provided with a ride, $\hat{Y}_i(1)$---for example, by using historical data and/or a randomized controlled trial.
+Based on these covariates, we could then estimate each individual's likelihood of appearance in the absence of assistance, $\hat{Y}_i(0)$, and their likelihood of appearance if provided with a ride, $\hat{Y}_i(1)$.
+These probabilities might, for example, be estimated using historical data on past outcomes, or a randomized experiment.
 Finally, we could sort individuals by $\rho_i = [ \hat{Y}_i(1) - \hat{Y}_i(0)] / c_i$, where $c_i$ is the cost of providing a ride to the $i$-th individual, and offer assistance to those with the highest values of $\rho_i$ until the budget is exhausted.